One more review post then I’ll be back to the usual outfit and wardrobe overview posts for May!

 length: 9 3/4″

-I’m usually a US women’s 7.5 medium width in most shoes.
+I’m usually a US women’s 7.5 medium width in most shoes, though sometimes I need to size up for my left foot.
 I have a few shoes that are 7, some are 8.
 And one weird pair of clogs that’s a size 9.

 Just for the Garden of Earthly Delights ones.
 I may update with some close-ups of the hell version but tbh you can find plenty of photos of both these boots by googling “dr martens bosch”.